fonzerelly/extreme-ownership/decentralized-command.md

 ??VERTICAL
 ## Decentralized Command:

-* Believe in your mission. <!-- .element: class="fragment" -->
+* Believe in your mission <!-- .element: class="fragment" -->
-* Understand not just what to do but why you should do it. <!-- .element: class="fragment" -->
+* Understand not just what to do but why you should do it <!-- .element: class="fragment" -->
-* Have implicit trust that your senior leader bill back their decisions. <!-- .element: class="fragment" -->
+* Have implicit trust that your senior leader bill back their decisions <!-- .element: class="fragment" -->
-* All levels must be empowerd to make decisions. <!-- .element: class="fragment" -->
+* All levels must be empowerd to make decisions <!-- .element: class="fragment" -->